 This report described the status of the highway corridor program as of February 29, 1976.
 Schedules and narrative dealing with construction, expenditures, and revenues to date as well as three possible projections over the life of the program comprised the first section of the report.
-The second section was a series of strip maps of
+The second section was a series of strip maps of the corridor system prepared by the State Highway Department and recompiled by the PEER Committee to include cost information.

-52. AN EVALUATION OF SELECTED AREAS OF OPERATION AT MISSISSIPPI STATE PENITENTIARY, April 9, 1976, 48 pages
+52. AN EVALUATION OF SELECTED AREAS OF OPERATION AT MISSISSIPPI STATE PENI-TENTIARY, April 9, 1976, 48 pages